In its 10th year, the Deloitte Global Millennial and Gen Z Survey reveals two generations pushing for social change and accountability

 - A majority of millennials and Gen Zs believe we are at a tipping point on key societal issues including climate change, inequality, and discrimination.

 - One in five millennials feel discriminated against all of the time or frequently because of an aspect of their background.

 - Approximately 40% do not feel their employers have done enough to support their mental well-being during the pandemic.
-Millennials and Gen Zs in China are more likely to feel their employers have provided support for their mental health.

-After a year of intense uncertainty due to the COVID-19 pandemic, political instability, racial discord, and severe climate events, millennials and Gen Zs around the world are determined to hold themselves and others accountable on society’s most pressing issues.
+SINGAPORE, 17 June 2021—After a year of intense uncertainty due to the COVID-19 pandemic, political instability, racial discord, and severe climate events, millennials and Gen Zs around the world are determined to hold themselves and others accountable on society’s most pressing issues.
 These generations have long pushed for social change, but many now feel the world is at a pivotal moment.
 They are demanding accountability to drive changes that will result in a more equitable and sustainable world.

 Environment remains a top issue

 Climate change and protecting the environment was millennials’ No. 1 personal concern a year ago.
 Perhaps unsurprising, this year, health and unemployment fears topped the list of personal concerns for millennials.
-Yet, their continued focus on environmental issues (coming in third), and the fact that it remains the No. 1 concern for Gen Z—even during a global pandemic, when other threats to their health, family welfare, and careers may feel more imminent—demonstrates how important this issue is for young people.
+Yet, their continued focus on environmental issues (coming in third), and the fact that it remains the No. 1 concern for Gen Z—even during a global pandemic, when other threats to their health, family welfare, and careers may feel more imminent—demonstrates how important this issue is for younger generations.

 However, approximately 60% of millennials and Gen Zs fear business’ commitment to helping combat climate change will be less of a priority as business leaders reckon with challenges brought on by the pandemic.

 Millennials and Gen Zs believe discrimination is widespread, likely enabled by systemic racism across society and major institutions